MyWoodCreationsThe Weekend Builder's Journal

 Let's be honest.
 Buying a pre-fab shed from the big box store is convenient, but you end up drastically overpaying for incredibly flimsy materials.
 I've seen cheap plastic kits blow away in a strong wind, and thin metal sheds rust out after just a few wet seasons.

 The truth is, building a solid wood shed yourself isn't actually that hard.
-You just need the right diy shed plans.
+You just need the right diy shed plans and a clear diy wood shed design layout to guide you.

 When I first started out, I thought I could sketch something on a napkin and wing it.
 Bad idea.
 I ended up with a crooked roof, a door that wouldn't clear the frame, and I wasted $300 on lumber I miscalculated.
 That's why having step by step shed plans is the ultimate secret to a stress-free build.